Who is this mcuser on ubiquiti devices? Nothing shows up in the radio config file about it, but the user shows up in /etc/passwd

 Notice it gives us the IP address of where the user signed in from.

-You could also look at the “/usr/local/cpanel/logs/access_log” however the @ sign is percent encoded “%40”.
-That could cause issues if you are trying to grep out the email address.
+You can also look at the /usr/local/cpanel/logs/access_log however the @ sign is percent encoded “%40”.
+That could cause issues if you are trying to grep out the email address. make sure the email is in double quotes. grep "email%40address.com" /usr/local/cpanel/logs/session_log

 SMTP Logins